NVIDIA/spark-rapids-ml/README.md

 To build the _SNAPSHOT_ jar, user needs to build and install the denpendency jar _rapids-4-spark_ first because there's no snapshot jar for spark-rapids plugin in public maven repositories.
 See [build instructions](https://github.com/NVIDIA/spark-rapids/blob/branch-23.02/CONTRIBUTING.md#building-a-distribution-for-multiple-versions-of-spark) to get the dependency jar installed.

+User can also modify the pom file to use the _release_ version spark-rapids plugin as the dependency.
+In this case user doesn't need to manually build and install spark-rapids plugin jar by themselves.

 Make sure the _rapids-4-spark_ is installed in your local maven then user can build it directly in the _project root path_ with: